rossanx/akfs/docs/journal.md

 <pre>
                 .
-   CODE  0x00CF9A000000FFFF (We've just broke down this one) DATA  0x00CF92000000FFFF
+   CODE  0x00CF9A000000FFFF (We've just broke this one down) DATA  0x00CF92000000FFFF
                 |
                 |       Bit representation of "2":